An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Introduction

 In \cite{KimGha2012}, the authors proposed a method called Bayesian Classifier Combination (BCC) for truth discovery using a confusion matrix to represent the reliability of each agent.
 The use of confusion matrices generally outperforms models that use scalar agent reliabilities, as demonstrated by \cite{ZheLiLi2017}.
 In this paper, BCC was shown to be amongst the best methods in decision making and single-label tasks.
-However, it is difficult to infer accurately an agent's reliability if it observes only a small subset of events.
+In the BCC method, it is difficult to infer accurately an agent's reliability if it observes only a small subset of events.
 To mitigate this problem, the Community BCC (CBCC) model was proposed by \cite{VenGuiKaz2014}, which grouped agents with similar backgrounds into communities and assumed that the confusion matrix of an agent is a perturbation of the confusion matrix of its community.
+In \cite{LyuOuyWan2019}, the co-occurrence of two agents across different events is considered but communities of agents are not considered in this paper.
+In \cite{LiRubCoh2019a}, the agent correlation is considered by estimating agent reliabilities at sub-type levels instead of event classes.
+Direct agent relationships are however still not considered.

 The papers \cite{GraSurAli2016} and \cite{YinGraSur2016} showed that agents in a crowd are related through social ties and are influenced by each other.
 In \cite{MaTayXia:J18}, the authors adopted a model in which an agent can be influenced by another agent to change its observation to match that of the influencer, while \cite{WanAmiLi2014} assumed that agents' dependency graphs are disjoint trees.
 This was extended to general dependency graphs in \cite{HuaWan2016,YaoHuLi2016}.
 In our previous work \cite{YanWanTay2019}, we considered the use of social network information and community detection to aid in truth discovery.
 We called our approach VISIT.
-The relationships among event truths, agent reliabilities and agent observations are modeled by categorical distributions with confusion matrices as parameters.
-This assumption limits the flexibility of the model to fit complex real data.
+Note that in these methods, the relationships among event truths, agent reliabilities and agent observations are modeled by predefined models.
+Such assumptions limit the flexibility of the model to fit complex real data.